Is it worth getting an eSIM for Pakistan?

 Pakistan has four main mobile networks, and the one your eSIM connects to affects the coverage you'll get, especially if you're heading into the northern highlands.

 Jazz (including its sub-brand Mobilink) is Pakistan's largest mobile network with the widest 4G coverage nationwide.
 It performs well in major cities and has the strongest reach into northern Pakistan, including parts of Gilgit-Baltistan and the Karakoram Highway.
-For travelers heading beyond the main cities, Jazz is generally the most reliable choice.
+For travellers heading beyond the main cities, Jazz is generally the most reliable choice.

 Zong (owned by China Mobile) offers strong 4G speeds in urban areas, particularly in Islamabad and Lahore, but its rural coverage is less extensive than Jazz or Telenor.